nickyiliwang0000/h/programming-fundamentals/objects.md

 };
 ```

 > Curly brackets with comma separated properties is the _object literal_ notation for making objects.
-There are other ways of making objects which will be covered [later](https://github.com/HackerYou/bootcamp-notes/blob/master/applied-javascript/class-based-programming.md).
+There are other ways of making objects which will be covered [in other lessons](https://github.com/HackerYou/bootcamp-notes/blob/master/applied-javascript/class-based-programming.md).

 ### Object naming conventions
 * Property names follow [the same rules](https://github.com/HackerYou/bootcamp-notes/blob/master/programming-fundamentals/variables.md#variable-naming-conventions) as variable names.